Persian Rug Cleaning & Maintenance

 Collector tip:

-A quick weekly pass is better than an aggressive monthly clean
+A light weekly vacuum is far better than aggressive monthly cleaning.

 2. Spot Cleaning

-When spills happen, the goal is simple: remove liquid, don’t spread it.
+When spills occur, the objective is to absorb liquid, not spread it.

 Do: